Cruise Ship Sexual Assault Lawyer

 Cruise ships are strictly liable for the actions of their staff, and may also be liable for the actions of passengers, so when rape or sexual assault on a cruise ship occurs, assault victims may be entitled to pursue compensation for their physical and emotional trauma.

 Talk to a Cruise Ship Sexual Assault Lawyer

 If you or someone you know has been the victim of rape or sexual assault on a cruise ship, you don’t have to go through this difficult time alone.
 Contact a cruise ship sexual assault lawyer with Louis A. Vucci, P.A. today by calling (786) 375-0344 to speak with a compassionate, committed member of our trained legal staff and get the help you need to fight for justice.

-Although each of these terms are often used interchangeably, they have different meanings and legal ramifications.
+Although each of these terms is often used interchangeably, they have different meanings and legal ramifications.
 Sexual assault functions as an umbrella term referring to any physical sexual acts committed without the other person’s consent or when they are unable to give consent.
 This includes coercing a person into sex through violence, physical force, threat, intimidation, or when the individual is intoxicated.
 Sexual violence and harassment, on the other hand, are two separate kinds of sexual assault.
 Sexual violence refers to a physical sexual act, which may include rape, domestic violence, dating violence, and stalking.
 Sexual harassment refers to unwanted sexual behavior, advances, or conduct, which does not end at the other person’s request.